tensorflow/tfjs-website/source/tutorials/mnist-node.md

 Each set of files contains data stored in binary format.
 The first few bytes contain header information about the file.
 After the header bytes, images are stored in `784` byte chunks (`28` x `28` image samples).
 The labels file contains `1` byte chunks for each label in the corresponding image file (`0-9`).

-The `data.js` file contains the logic for converting the entire file, but let's examine a closer look at image conversion.
-Data is read through the file stored on disk using the Node.js API for [`fs.readFile()`](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback).
+The [`data.js`](https://github.com/tensorflow/tfjs-examples/blob/master/mnist-node/data.js) file contains the logic for converting the entire file, but let's take a closer look at image conversion.
+Data is read through the file stored on disk using the Node.js API [`fs.readFile()`](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback).
 That API returns a `Buffer` that is used to convert each `768` chunk into a `Float32Array` typed-array.
 Those values are normalized from the stored pixel values of `1.0-255.0`.
 This data normalization makes our model train and perform faster.

 The `loadImages()` and `loadLabels()` method are similar, but handle byte ordering different.